 Dear Sci-Fi nerd nation, apparently my Alien knowledge is less substantial than I thought.
 The film is edited with extreme precision, and that’s without question or hesitation when you watch the deleted scenes (which I never did until recently).
 Most of the scenes were worth cutting and would have created lengthy, extended sequences.
-BUT, there are a couple that I singled out as significant to the film’s monster and Ridley’s ability to slice footage creating greater suspense and molding together the ultimate nightmare.
+BUT, there are a few that I singled out as significant to the film’s monster and Ridley’s ability to slice footage creating greater suspense and molding together the ultimate nightmare.

 It’s a surprise that Veronica Cartwright’s character (Lambert) nearly made the great escape–she was the emotionally weakest character of the crew.
 If only she had moved out of the way as Parker insisted before meeting her grim fate.
 Lambert’s death is one of the more chilling death sequences, because we all know she won’t make it, but her paralyzed reaction felt like a nightmare where you scream and nothing comes out.
 Cartwright genuinely appeared petrified on camera; however, her sequence is cut short and wraps quickly…for good reason.